Egnatia Railway: Construction

-In december 2021, ERGOSE SA published a tender note for the construction of the line between Thessaloniki and Toxotes railway station.
+In December 2021, ERGOSE SA published a tender note for the construction of the line between Thessaloniki and Toxotes railway station.
 Deadline for submission of expressions of interest is set at 14/01/2022.
 Three companies enlisted to participate.

 Costs

-The cost is estimated at EUR 10bn but the final cost will be determined when studies completed.
+The cost is estimated at €10bn but the final cost will be determined when studies completed.
 The project cost break down: